utshomax/postman-docs/src/pages/docs/administration/team-settings.md

 Your team profile gives you a way to share important information about your team with other Postman users.
 The profile brings together all your team's public resources in one place, and can serve as a developer portal for your API's consumers.

+[Super Admins, Admins, and Community Managers](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can edit your team profile, customize your team's branding, and manage the public visibility of your team profile.

 Your team profile includes:

 * A short summary about your team and the work you do